The Player (2015 TV series)

 The Player (formerly known as Endgame) is an American action thriller crime drama television series created by John Rogers and John Fox, starring Philip Winchester, Wesley Snipes and Charity Wakefield.
 NBC ordered the pilot to series on May 8, 2015, and the show aired from September 24, to November 19, 2015 for one season.
 Because of low ratings, the count of episodes was reduced to nine (thirteen had originally been ordered), with the production wrapping up after shooting the ninth episode.
 Before that, Sony sold the series' airing rights to 105 international territories.

 Premise

 The life of Alex Kane (Phillip Winchester), a security expert in Las Vegas, is turned upside down during an evening with his ex-wife Ginny, as she is killed by unknown assailants.
 Eager to track down Ginny's murderers, Kane runs into a high-stakes gambling operation run by Isaiah Johnson (Wesley Snipes), the "Pit Boss", and Cassandra King (Charity Wakefield), the "Dealer".
 Johnson and King organize betting on crimes, pitting a "Player" against criminals.
-King helps the Player with almost unlimited resources as the punters bet on who will gain the upper hand over a limited timeframe.
+King helps the Player with almost unlimited resources as the gamblers bet on who will gain the upper hand over a limited timeframe.
 Kane is recruited as the organization's latest Player.